-Benefit description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply. year deductible Accidental injury benefit Standard Option Value Plan We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
+Benefit description You After the calendar Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.
+Accidental injury benefit Standard Option Value Plan We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
 The need for these services must result from an accidental injury.
 The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time services are rendered.
-Masticating (chewing) incidents are not considered to be accidental injuries. allowance and any difference between our allowance and the billed amount Network: See Accidental injury , Section 5(d) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Oral surgery Standard Option Value Plan Removal of impacted teeth.
-See Oral and maxillofacial surgery , Section 5(b) See Oral and maxillofacial surgery, Section 5(b) Dental benefits Standard Option Value Plan We have no other dental benefits All charges All charges
+Masticating (chewing) incidents are not considered to be accidental injuries.
+Network: See Accidental injury, Section 5(d) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Network: See Accidental injury, Section 5(d) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Oral surgery Standard Option Value Plan Removal of impacted teeth.
+See Oral and maxillofacial surgery , Section 5(b) See Oral and maxillofacial surgery , Section 5(b)

+Benefit description You Pay After the calendar year deductible Dental benefits Standard Option Value Plan We have no other dental benefits All charges All charges